East Coast Shellfish Growers Association

 aquaculture activities through research, education, and outreach and to channel funding from government agencies,

 private foundations and corporate giving programs to regional research institutions for targeted research.

-ECSRI drew up an issues paper laying out our research priorities, targeted institutions and funding levels.
-Targeted
+Support targeted research priorities, targeted institutions and funding levels.
+Targeted institutions include

-institutions include the NOAA/NMFS Milford Laboratory, SUNY (NY), VIMS (VA), Roger Williams (RI), the Haskin
+the NOAA/NMFS Milford Laboratory (CT), SUNY (NY), VIMS (VA), Roger Williams (RI), the Haskin Shellfish Research Lab,

-The shellfish industry would benefit enormously from marketing research to identify potential new markets
+declines.
+The shellfish industry needs to perform critical marketing research to identify potential new markets

-and new product forms.
-We need help to deliver the message that small sustainable, family farms using environmentally friendly methods to produce a
+to deliver the message of small sustainable family farms using environmentally friendly methods to produce a

 Issue: Funding for NOAA and USDA aquaculture programs